drianog11/hello-world/README.md

 # hello-world
-This repository is being used to store general ideas about any projects or programming languages
+This repository is being used to store general ideas about any projects or programming languages.

+Peace.